LT-IntroToAI-SY2324/a3-movie-chatbot-KChappell1/a3_writeup.md

 4. What is chatbot would you create that would be like this?
 Describe why you would create it and what it would do.
+I would create a chatbot bot like this that allow me to make decisions over mundane tasks.
+Like what to wear or what to eat.
+In order to reduce the amount of decisions I would have to make throughout the day.

 5. What was the most difficult portion of this assignment?
+I found it quite difficult with understanding the logic process of what was happening throughout the function making process.
+I didn't have a firm grasp of what everything was doing like apphend and what the parameters meant in the "get..." functions

 6. Did you write a new assert for your pattern action?